 (thumbnail photography by Nary Fam | Link render by Nibroc-Rock)

-In recent years, many game developers have gotten frowned upon due to the amount of HD remakes hitting the market, and to a degree, HD remakes are still a little out of hand.
+In recent years, many game developers have gotten frowned upon due to the number of HD remakes hitting the market, and to a degree, HD remakes are still a little out of hand.
 However, The Legend of Zelda is a ‘legendary’ franchise that consists of some of the best titles in the history of gaming.
 We all have questions about what the future may hold with Zelda remakes; let’s flesh those questions out and go over the aforementioned rumor.

 As you probably know, in 2011 Nintendo remastered The Legend of Zelda: Ocarina of Time for the Nintendo 3DS and it was incredible, to say the least.
 Then, nearly four years later, after fans had been clamoring for a The Legend of Zelda Majora’s Mask remake, Nintendo dropped the bomb and announced they were finally going the distance to bring us the sequel on their handheld.
 As a matter of fact, they went on to say that Majora’s Mask 3D had been in development ever since Ocarina of Time 3D launched on 3DS.
-So it’s obvious Nintendo has always taken their Zelda remakes seriously.
+It’s obvious Nintendo has always taken its Zelda remakes seriously.

 On a slightly different note, the Switch is also a portable device, so is it possible we’ll see DS/3DS remakes/ports/remasters on the Switch?
 I’d like to hope so.
-Playing A Link Between Worlds on HD on my TV sounds incredible.
+Playing A Link Between Worlds in HD on my TV sounds incredible.
 Of course, I’m no developer, so I don’t know what kind of technical feat porting that game that would be.
 One last thing to bring up is The Legend of Zelda: Skyward Sword.
 The game is exclusively controlled with gyro motions and pointer aiming.
-While that isn’t playable on the Switch via handheld mode, the game could still totally be played with the Joy-Cons detached in ‘relax’ mode.
+While that isn’t playable on the Switch via handheld mode, the game could still totally be played with JoyCon detached in ‘relax’ mode.
 With that being said, a ton of Wii games could technically make ‘the Switch’.